-This course is designed for all dentists, dental hygienists, and dental assistants in all practice settings, particularly those practicing in California.
+This course is designed for all dentists, dental hygienists, and dental assistants in all practice settings.

 Accreditations & Approvals

 NetCE is an ADA CERP Recognized Provider.

 ADA CERP is a service of the American Dental Association to assist dental professionals in identifying quality providers of continuing dental education.
 ADA CERP does not approve or endorse individual courses or instructors, nor does it imply acceptance of credit hours by boards of dentistry.